dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 CurrentItem = aboutItem;
 ```

-In this example, the `CurrentItem` property is set in the subclassed `Shell` class.
+In this example, the `CurrentItem` property is set in the subclassed <xref:Microsoft.Maui.Controls.Shell> class.
 Alternatively, the `CurrentItem` property can be set in any class through the `Shell.Current` static property:

 ```csharp
 Shell.Current.CurrentItem = aboutItem;